notjosh/AdvancedMap/README.md

 Advanced maps were added in macOS 12 Monterey, and worked fine on Intel hardware in the early betas.
 Later betas blocked the support.
 I suspect Apple aren't fully testing it on Intel, so perhaps not all hardware is supported, but it works well for me.

-Please let me know if it works/doesn't work for you!

 ## Example Screenshots

 ### 3D Globe